 Spending time at Ox Ranch in a remote corner of Texas is one big blast after another for gun enthusiasts, like the ones that participated in The Third Annual Gundie Awards.
 There are 18,000 acres of prime hunting lands there, but it’s also a place where you can maneuver and fire actual decommissioned military tanks and shoot assorted artillery that most only see in movies.

-All of these things, plus a pavilion that holds 500 people, make Uvalde, Texas, an excellent location for the annual Gundie Awards, which recognize the internet’s overachievers in the realms of shooting and hunting.
+All of these things, plus a pavilion that holds 500 people, make Uvalde, Texas, an excellent location for the Third Annual Gundie Awards, which recognize the internet’s overachievers in the realms of shooting and hunting.
 In today’s parlance, the Gundies honor the pro-gun community’s top influencers and content creators.
 They’re the people who most effectively spread 2A message through various digital platforms.
 “It’s a popularity contest, in reality, but it’s also about coming together as a community and making an opportunity to focus on the fun side of things,” says Ben Stacy, a marketing professional who is co-creator of the event.

 The awards are the brainchild of his Myrtle Beach, South Carolina-based marketing firm called Forge Relations.
 Stacy’s business partner, Will Renke, is a big fan of the TV series The Office, and the idea sprang from that show’s employee awards called the Dundies.
 This year, their third, Stacy and Renke rolled out the red carpet for nominees and winners in 15 different categories.
 More than two million votes were cast, and just over 500 people attended the awards ceremony, which was also live-streamed.